xaynetwork/xayn_discovery_engine/docs/source/getting_started/getting_started.md

 ## Personalised search

-Any search can also be combined with an `user id` or a user history, which is a list of `interactions`.
 To personalise search results for a specific user, any search can also be combined with an `user id` or a user `history`, which is a list of interactions of a particular user.
 The option to use a user history of interactions instead of a user id enables a personalised search without the need for Xayn to store a user id or history of interactions.

 This is how we ask the system for a personalised search result for a [user](#recommendations-personalised-documents):